sdeddens/tic-tac-toe/ticTacToe_workflow_notes.md

 status 12:30 wed:
 	got array 3x4 across the page. in the interest of time just going to get them working... ie... put the event handeler on the buttons

+status 13:30 did a git commint and push...
+	click on button returns the id of the button. time to write some javascript code...

+status 	13